misakimichy/prime-sifting/README.md

 ## Description
 Create a console application which given a number, write a method that returns all of the prime numbers less than that number.
+Prime number is a whole number greater than 1 and that can only be divided by itself.

 ## About this Application:
 I used the Sieve of Eratosthenes to solve this.